Frinkel/cross/readme.md

 source venv/bin/activate
 ```

 Now, install the package dependencies.
+(Also, if you're interested in seeing all the dependencies for the project,
+they're listed in `requirements.txt`.)
 ```sh
 pip3 install -r requirements.txt
 ```